Our columbarium offers a sacred place to memorialize the departed.

 How to Reserve a Niche or Plaque

-If you are interested in reserving a niche or memorial plaque in the Fifth Avenue Presbyterian Church Columbarium, please contact [email protected].
+If you are interested in reserving a niche or memorial plaque in the Columbarium, please contact firstname.lastname@example.org.

-- An application to reserve a niche with right of inurnment and the application for a memorial plaque (with right of commemoration only) are available for download on the right.
+- An application to reserve a niche with the right of inurnment and the application for a memorial plaque (with the right of commemoration only) are available to download on the right side of this page.

 - The fee for the right of inurnment in a single niche with one urn is $2,500 for members and former members of the church, and $3,500 for non-members, which includes engraving.